-By Rivera Alfonso in Features , INTELLECTUAL PROPERTY AND ANTI-PIRACY , news
+By Rivera Alfonso in Featured , INTELLECTUAL PROPERTY AND ANTI-PIRACY , News and Bulletins

 On January 15, 1986, Ecuador signed the International Center of Settlement of Investment Disputes (ICSID) Convention which offers a neutral forum for international dispute resolution.
 During the 90´s, Ecuador followed the general trend adopted by many other South American countries of signing Bilateral Investment Treaties (BITs) with the intention of attracting foreign investment.
 On April 19, 2001, Ecuador ratified the convention during former President Gustavo Noboa Bejarano´s administration.
 Several years later, Ecuador became one of the most sued countries under the ICSID convention.